Shot-based quantum encoding: a data-loading paradigm for quantum neural networks: Shot-Based Quantum Encoding

 where $\rho$ is a density matrix and $O$ is a Hermitian observable.
 Both $\rho$ and $O$ may depend on inputs $\vect{x}$ and trainable parameters $\vect{\theta}$ \cite{Schuld2018Supervised,nielsen2010quantum}.
 The encoding strategy determines how $\rho$ is constructed from a reference state $\ket{0}$.

-\emph{Basis encoding} maps an integer $i\in\{0,\dots,2^{n}-1\}$ to the corresponding computational‑basis state by flipping individual qubits with Pauli‑$X$ gates:
+\emph{Basis encoding} maps an integer $i\in\{0,\dots,2^{n}-1\}$ to the corresponding computational-basis state by flipping individual qubits with Pauli-$X$ gates:

-\emph{Angle encoding} embeds continuous features through single‑qubit rotations, making the unitary itself data‑dependent.
-Because the rotations act at the individual‑qubit level, the number of encodable features scales linearly with the number of qubits, in contrast to basis, amplitude, and shot‑based encoding, all of which can accommodate exponentially more features than qubits~\cite{schuld2021effect,kordzanganeh2023exponentially}:
+\emph{Angle encoding} embeds continuous features through single-qubit rotations, making the unitary itself data-dependent.
+Because the rotations act at the individual-qubit level, the number of encodable features scales linearly with the number of qubits, in contrast to basis, amplitude, and shot-based encoding, all of which can accommodate exponentially more features than qubits~\cite{schuld2021effect,kordzanganeh2023exponentially}:

-\emph{Amplitude encoding} places an $L^{2}$‑normalised data vector directly into the probability amplitudes of the state, compressing up to $2^{n}$ features into $n$ qubits at the cost of an exponentially deep preparation circuit \cite{Schuld2018Supervised}:
+\emph{Amplitude encoding} places an $L^{2}$-normalized data vector directly into the probability amplitudes of the state, compressing up to $2^{n}$ features into $n$ qubits at the cost of an exponentially deep preparation circuit \cite{Schuld2018Supervised}:

 All three schemes above produce \emph{pure} states.
 SBQE departs from this pattern by encoding data into a \emph{mixed} state whose mixture weights are themselves the data representation.